ahidaka/GetBits/README.md

 # GetBits -- How to get some bits from a byte array.
 This is basic method for Common Model.
 Just think about it.

+Maybe someone knows this should be a basic and important code to implement "Common Model".
+What is "Common Model" ?
+God Only Knows.